 For a dose of glitz and glamour with your gambling, head to Monte Carlo on the coast of Monaco.
 This area gained wealth and prominence from the casino industry and still has a rich tradition of gaming and high stakes fun.
 It was also made famous by the James Bond movies, and it is ideal for players seeking pure luxury and willing to splurge.
 One of the biggest perks of coming here for your casino vacation is its stunning Mediterranean landscapes and beautiful scenery.
 Other events, like the Formula One Grand Prix and the Rolex Masters, make this an amazing destination both inside and outside the casino.

 Along America’s southern coast, you’ll find great gaming in Biloxi.
-There are eight casino resorts in this Gulf Coast city that offer golf courses, entertainment, fine dining, and buffets as well.
-Some names to remember are the Beau Rivage Resort & Casino, Boomtown Casino, the IP Casino Resort, and the Hard Rock Hotel and Casino.
+There are multiple casino resorts in this Gulf Coast city that offer golf courses, entertainment, fine dining, and buffets as well.
+Some names to remember are the Beau Rivage Resort & Casino, Boomtown Casino, the IP Casino Resort, and the Hard Rock Hotel and Casino Biloxi.
 Another great place in Mississippi to try your luck is Tunica, which has no gaming limits and draws big names for the entertainment shows.